bakirillov/cnportraits/README.md

 # cnportraits - an implementation of Complex Network portraits algorithm

 Original algorithm was introduced by Bagrow, Bollt, Scufca and ben-Abraham in https://arxiv.org/abs/cond-mat/0703470v2
+Examples are given in the "Complex Network Portraits.ipynb" file.

 usage: cnportraits.py [-h] Graph Portrait Mode